shengyess/shengyess.github.io/_pages/about.md

 # New Progress

+🎉 Our paper, "Monitoring C-C coupling in catalytic reactions via machine-learned infrared spectroscopy" (S. Ye*, et al) has been accepted for publication in National Science Review!

 🎉 Our paper, "Unraveling dynamic protein structures by two-dimensional infrared spectra with a pretrained machine learning model" (S. Ye*, et al) has been accepted for publication in Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 2024, 121 (27), e2409257121.

 🎉 Our paper, "Artificial Intelligence-based Amide-II Infrared Spectroscopy Simulation for Monitoring Protein Hydrogen Bonding Dynamics" (S. Ye*, et al) has been accepted for publication in J. Am.
 Chem.
 Soc.
 2024, 146 (4), 2663-2672.